Political Polling Today

 Despite the many problems with polling, averages across polls conducted just prior to a presidential election can provide accurate election forecasts of nationwide popular vote percentages.
 Many think the 2016 US presidential election was a failure of opinion polling.
 Not so.
 Popular vote forecasts for the 2016 election were highly accurate, with national polling averages anticipating the final election results: The Democratic ticket of Clinton/Kaine received 48.0 percent of the popular vote and the Republican Trump/Pence ticket 45.9 percent (Theiss-Morse et al. 2022).
 To pick the winner of a US presidential election, however, it is not sufficient to anticipate the nationwide popular vote.
 The winning ticket is determined by the Electoral College.

-FiveThirtyEight, a data journalism organization and website led by Nate Silver, assigns letter grades to pollsters based on their use of proper survey technologies and their history of accurate election forecasts.
+FiveThirtyEight, a data journalism organization and website initiated by Nate Silver, assigns letter grades to pollsters based on their use of proper survey technologies and their history of accurate election forecasts.
 The organization also assesses each pollster in terms of its bias in favor of Democratic or Republican candidates.
 Ratings are based on hundreds of polls conducted from 2014 to date, with complete data available from the FiveThirtyEight GitHub site.
 FiveThirtyEight’s election forecasts and analyses, currently available from ABC News, rely heavily on polling data.

 Nate Silver’s (2012) recommendations for modelers are documented in The Signal and the Noise: Think probabilistically (preferably as a Bayesian), update forecasts as new data become available, and look for consensus (by combining information from many sources).
 Silver describes a hybrid election forecasting approach that combines polling data with information about the economy, demographics, and voting patterns of states.
 FiveThirtyEight’s forecasting models in 2020 employed Bayesian updates of aggregate poll results, followed by statistical simulations for each Electoral College market.